kayschulz/travel_destination_recommendation/README.md

 [Evaluation Notebook](evaluate_results.ipynb)

 ## Deployment
-The model is deployed on the website [triprecommender.online](www.triprecommender.online).
+The model is deployed as a Flask app on the website [triprecommender.online](www.triprecommender.online).

 When the user gets to the website they will be asked to use a slider bar to rate the 5 settings determined from topic modeling on a scale of 0 to 10.
 When the user selects `Next`, they will scroll down to a new section asks users to rate previous experience.